TIBCOSoftware/bcce-tas-scripts/readme.txt

-+++++ Instructions for FSRest, the EDI processing engine shipped with TIBCO BusinessConnect Container Edition - EDI Protocol +++++
++++++ Instructions for FSRest, the EDI processing engine shipped with BusinessConnect CE-EDI +++++

 Prerequisites:
 ========================================================================================================
-1. TIBCO® BCCE: Required to be deployed and running for FSRest to communicate.
+1. TIBCO BusinessConnect Container Edition: Required to be deployed and running for FSRest to communicate.
-2. TIBCO® AuditSafe: Required to be deployed and running to post the audit logs from FSRest.
+2. TIBCO AuditSafe: Required to be deployed and running to post the audit logs from FSRest.

 ========================================================================================================